Deracination/DQSD-Code/trunk/dqsd/src/ReadMe.txt

 RELEASE PROCEDURE FOR DQSD - Kim Gräsman, Updated June, 2008
 ============================================================
 - Prepare for build
+  - SVN update, so you have the latest changes
 	- Make sure the paths in build.cmd match your private VS.NET, Windows SDK and NSIS paths
 	- Make sure you have the NSISXML plug-in installed